 Submitting detailed weekly reports in addition to your regular payroll process can be daunting.
 However, it’s necessary to avoid the negative consequences that result from not complying with prevailing wage and certified payroll laws.

 Here are the penalties for violating Davis-Bacon laws:

 - Debarment: Debarment from future contracts for up to three years

-- Payments placed on-hold: Contract payments may be withheld to pay for unpaid wages and awarded damages that result from overtime violations
+- Payments placed on hold: Contract payments may be withheld to pay for unpaid wages and award damages that result from overtime violations

 - Termination: Termination of the federal contract